• Skip to primary navigation

 Add powdered sugar

-1. Place a 1M large star tip in a piping bag then fill with the topping, making sure you don't overfill your piping bag.
+1. Remove the cheesecake from the pan and place on a large serving plate or cardboard cake circle.
+Place a 1M large star tip in a piping bag then fill with the topping, making sure you don't overfill your piping bag.
 Then pipe a circle of small swirls around the edge of the pumpkin cheesecake.
 Continue piping small swirls in consecutive circles until the entire surface is covered.

 Piping the filling